varma61923/clarity-protocol/README.md

 -   **`DAOController`:** A smart contract that manages the CLARITY DAO.
 It allows for the creation of on-chain proposals and the execution of their outcomes.
 -   **Future: Gasless Voting:** Integration with Snapshot will allow for off-chain, gasless voting, which will significantly reduce the friction of participating in governance.

-### 2.3.
-System Architecture & Data Flow Diagrams

-*(The ASCII diagrams from the previous version would be inserted here.)*

 ## 3. Engineering Roadmap & Future Work